-- Report on implementation of the Constitution - Gender Based Violence issues discussed at Cabinet level - Statements of commitment to reduce GBV by Cabinet - Number and quality of infrastructures in place and operational
+- Report on implementation of the Constitution - Gender Based Violence issues discussed at Cabinet level - · Statements of commitment to reduce GBV by Cabinet - Number and quality of infrastructures in place and operational

-7.1.2 Ministry of Interior and Coordination
+7.1.2 Ministry Of Interior And Co-Ordination Of National Government

-- Ensure there is adequate security for Gender Based Violence Prevention

--pre-emptive measures to prevent Gender Based Violence - Conduct public sensitization forums on GBV e.g., barazas - Co-ordinate Gender Based Violence response mechanisms - Refer Gender Based Violence cases to the Police and health facilities - Assist in arresting of Gender based violence alleged and actual perpetrators of Gender based violence. - Monitor, collect and Share of relevant data related to Gender based violence cases. - Liaise with other structures/departments/agencies to mitigate, and to respond on cases of gender based violence
+- Ensure there is adequate security for Gender Based Violence Prevention pre-emptive measures to prevent Gender Based Violence - Conduct public sensitization forums on GBV e.g., barazas - Co-ordinate Gender Based Violence response mechanisms - Refer Gender Based Violence cases to the Police and health facilities - Assist in arresting of Gender based violence alleged and actual perpetrators of Gender based violence. - Monitor, collect and Share of relevant data related to Gender based violence cases. - Liaise with other structures/departments/agencies to mitigate, and to respond on cases of gender based violence

-Number and nature of cases referred to the police, health and other institutions.

-- Number of forums organized and held. - Nature of Gender Based Violence issues discussed in public forums. - Number and nature of Gender Based Violence cases reported. - Number of perpetrators arrested. - Reduction in reported cases of Gender based violence
+- Number and nature of cases referred to the police, health and other institutions. - Number of forums organized and held. - Nature of Gender Based Violence issues discussed in public forums. - Number and nature of Gender Based Violence cases reported. - Number of perpetrators arrested. - Reduction in reported cases of Gender based violence

-Responsibility Ministry of Interior and Coordination of National Government to Gender Based Violence in Emergency
+Responsibility the Ministry of Interior and Coordination of National Government to Gender Based Violence in Emergency

-- Security (prevention of occurrence and recurrence)
+- Ensure internal Security (prevention of occurrence and recurrence)

 - Documentation (OB)

-- Preservation of evidence
+- · Preservation of evidence